 2022 is slowly coming to an end, and at this time of the year, I love to grab a good book and drink a cup of hot tea.
 I’m a huge fan of personal development books.
-It’s the central source of my learning, apart from people, conversations, and experiences.
+It’s the central source of my learning and personal growth, apart from people, conversations, and experiences.

 So I asked my fellow team members to recommend a personal development book they’ve read this year that they enjoyed.